 It’s also good to note that retirees who receive a monthly pension or annuity check must also withhold money from each payment.
 If you have other earnings, such as from bonuses, commissions or gambling, you likely need to withhold money.
 Self-employed workers, independent contractors, small business owners and others without an employer must withhold their own taxes.
 You can do this by paying estimated taxes.

 When your employer withholds tax, your salary will factor in because it determines your tax bracket.
-However, you can change the exact amount your employer withholds by changing the number of allowances you claim.
+However, you can change the exact amount your employer withholds by listing other income, deductions and extra withholding.

-On top of your allowances, you can also request that your employer withhold a certain amount of extra money.
+You can always request that your employer withhold a certain amount of extra money.
 This additional withholding also goes toward your income taxes and helps you fine-tune your tax bill.
 Ideally, you will will neither owe a significant amount of money nor get a big refund when you file your tax return in April.
 Additional withholding helps you right-size your taxes if you’re expecting to get a refund.

 For example, let’s say you estimate your federal tax return and find that you’re going to get a refund of about $1,000.
 If you get paid twice each month (24 pay periods) then you may want to withhold an additional $40 from each paycheck.
 This will bring you close to paying exactly how much you owe in annual income taxes.